DenisMasterHerobrine/MagicalForest/README.md

 - Begin work on Amber blocks and lights and Aspect Crystals

 NOTE:
  - "master" branch is for 1.18.1/1.18.2 builds.
 Moved from Abnormals Core biome creation to TerraBlender.
 Some minor enhancements from both 1.15 and 1.16 versions.
+Also support for Fabric.
  - "1.16.5" branch is for 1.16.5 builds.
 Full rewrite of 1.15.2 version.
  - "1.15.2" branch is for 1.15.2 builds, currently abandoned version of Magical Forest.
 (1.0.x)

+ - "1.18.x-fabric" branch is the same as "1.18.x" branch, but for Fabric Mod Loader.